 Northern Virginia works well for travelers who want easy access to Washington D.C., Mount Vernon, Old Town Alexandria, Great Falls Park, museums, shopping, dining, and Potomac River views.

-Old Town Alexandria is especially appealing for couples and history travelers because it has cobblestone streets, waterfront dining, boutique shops, and quick access to the capital region.
+Old Town Alexandria is especially appealing for couples and history travelers because it has cobblestone streets, waterfront dining, boutique shops, historic homes, and quick access to the capital region.

 Roanoke and the Blue Ridge Mountains